Cordaid was established in 2000 when several Dutch aid organizations joined forces. But our history goes back more than a century.

 In 2015, after the Dutch government decided to phase out its co-financing system, Cordaid had to restructure its operations and narrowed down its countries of intervention to less than 20.
 By that time, forced migration and displacement, conflict and fragility had become key drivers of global dynamics.
 This is why we now focus on those areas of international development that are most urgent and difficult: fragile contexts and conflict areas.

 Over the years, Cordaid has changed.
 We are no longer a mere donor.
 Reducing fragility has become our core priority.
-We work in all contexts of fragility, from relief, through rehabilitation to longer term development.
-To do this effectively we seek funds, start partnerships and compete on a global market.
+Our commitment to address and counter fragility goes from humanitarian assistance and addressing immediate and critical needs, through rehabilitation to longer-term development.
+To do this effectively we seek funds, start partnerships, and compete on a global market.

-But our early mission to protect and assist people in dire need, has remained the same.
-And we continue to be driven by a Catholic identity and the corresponding social teachings.
+But our early mission to protect and assist people in dire need has remained the same.
+And we continue to be driven by a faith-based identity and the corresponding social teachings.